MarkFontenot/flask-mysql-boilerplate/README.md

 1. A Python Flask container to implement a REST API
 1. A Local AppSmith Server

-## How to setup and start the containers
 **Important** - you need Docker Desktop installed

 1. Clone this repository.